-The practice of accounting is an important one with varied requirements for certification and expectations depending upon which state you live in.
-Maine is no exception, and has their own set of standards for reaching the highest level of accounting licensure, the CPA.
+The practice of becoming a CPA is an important one, with a varied process for CPA certification and expectations depending upon which state you live in.
+Maine is no exception, and has their own State Boards of Accountancy which requires candidates to meet a set of general standards for reaching the highest level of accounting licensure, as a certified public accountant CPA.

 Maine Education Requirements